 Elementary High School

 First Offense 1-180 days OSS 5-180 days OSS

-First Ojjense Up to Expulsion 3-160 days O33
+First Ojjense Up to Expulsion

-Subsequent Offenses 3-180 days OSS 11-180 days OSS
+Subsequent Offenses 3-180 days OSS 11 190 days OSS

-Subsequent Offenses Un to Expulsion 11-180 days 033
+Subsequent Offenses Up to Expulsion 11-180 days OSS

 Class I Fighting: Physical conflict involving two or more participants which does not cause significant physical injury (i.e. bruising, stitches, broken bones, unconsciousness or where an ambulance must be called to care for any person) to any person engaged in the physical conflict.